Reducing OOM in ML Pipelines with Parquet + PyArrow + Streaming Standardization

 Why OOM Happens in Training Jobs

-Troubleshooting out of memory (OOM) errors in MLops systems are often not talked about and overshadowed by more trendy applications like model training, architecture, tuning etc. Running real world data engineering and ML pipelines on a k8 cluster can be a tedious process, resulting in hours of troubleshooting errors and bugs which require tediously reading traces.
-One such issue that I have constantly faced over the years in the OOMKilled error.
-It's a k8's status that forcefully terminated the linux kernel because a process exceeded the allocated memory on the host node.
-One solution for this problem is to incerease the hw limits of your pod or to split the job across pods.
-A more rigourous solution is to reduce both interstitial and final object memory - this is where paraquet and arrow are used.
+Troubleshooting out-of-memory (OOM) errors in MLOps systems is often overlooked, overshadowed by trendier topics like model training, architecture, and tuning.
+Running real-world data engineering and ML pipelines on a Kubernetes (k8s) cluster is a complex process, requiring hours of debugging seemingly innocuous bugs.
+This involves digging through logs and tediously reading traces.
+One issue I have constantly faced over the years is the OOMKilled error — a Kubernetes status that forcefully terminates a pod because a process exceeded the allocated memory on the host node.
+One solution is to increase the hardware limits of your pod or split the job across pods.
+A more rigorous solution is to reduce both intermediate and final object memory — this is where Parquet and Arrow come in.

-In practice OOMKilled usually happens when a ML pipeline loads all splits (train, val, test) into memory at once, then creates additional copies or during complex ETL or data trasnformation jobs.
-These objects can be of differnt types:
+In MLOps practice, OOMKilled usually occurs when a pipeline loads all splits (train, val, test) into memory at once and then creates additional copies, or during complex ETL (data ingestion, cleaning, validation, labeling, etc.) and data transformation jobs.
+These objects can be of different types:

 - S3 bytes in memory